 Product pages are typically the most SEO-sensitive pages on an eCommerce website because they are what shows up in search engine results.
 If your product pages are not optimized, potential customers will have difficulty finding your products online, which could lead to lost sales.
 If you’re looking for information as to check your page rankings, our guide shows you each and every step.

-SEO For eCommerce Product Pages: The Basics
+eCommerce Product Page SEO: The Basics

 Now, let’s get into eCommerce product pages’ SEO basics, including keyword research, product page meta descriptions, product overviews and headings, rich snippets, page load speed, mobile optimization, and more!